-• Defeated a set of Fair Credit Reporting Act cases against one of US’ largest electric vehicle manufacturers, by successfully compelling individual arbitrations and upholding the motions despite appeal
+• Defeated a set of Fair Credit Reporting Act cases against Tesla, by successfully compelling individual arbitrations and upholding the motions despite appeal

-• Defeated the first European General Data Protection Regulation (GDPR) filed in the United States, against one of the US’ largest online advertising platforms, by dispositive motion
+• Defeated the first European General Data Protection Regulation (GDPR) filed in the United States, against one of the U.S.’s largest online advertising platforms, by dispositive motion

 • Defeated by motion for summary judgment a California class action alleging illegal recording of data, carrying potential liability over nine figures in alleged damages